 Industrial multi-needle quilting machines – like those by Stutznäcker – sew up to 10 m of stitched pattern a minute.
 This is the case with the latest addition to Stutznäcker’s range, a quilting machine with two rows of up to 96 needles each, each needle capable of an impressive 1600 strokes a minute.
 Distinctive and impressive textures can be added to mattresses within seconds.
 However, the increasing variety of options brings with it a new challenge: diminishing batch sizes.
 This means that the multi-needle quilting machines have to switch to new patterns more and more often.
 Stutznäcker achieves a high level of flexibility through the automatic variation of the needle configuration, meaning the various arrangements of the needles required for different patterns.
 Needles that are not required for the new configuration are pushed away from the drive axis by pneumatic cylinders, while needles that are required are pushed back on.
 This allows program-controlled variation of the needle configuration from one pattern to the next in a matter of seconds and customised selection of individual sewing positions from a bank of sewing units.

 Until recently, the stumbling block to fast and flexible assembly of the machines was the complexity of the tubing between the valve terminals and the pneumatic cylinders.
 The technical complexity involved in an upgrade or change in the position of switchable needles was also immense.
 Three experts in the field of innovative automation met in 2011 to solve the problem: Burkhard Feige, Head of Design at Nähmaschinenfabrik Emil Stutznäcker GmbH + Co.
 KG, Michael Dahl, Technical Consultant at Festo in the Cologne region, and Ulrich Beck, Head of Project Engineering for Sensors and Connection Technology at Festo in Esslingen.
 The solution was soon found: a cylinder/valve combination with ASI bus technology and integrated AND gate.
 The latter is required so that the thread wiper can pull the thread out of the active sewing process during changeovers.
-The old machines needed their own pneumatic AND gate manifold to realize this function.
+The old machines needed their own pneumatic AND gate manifold to realise this function.

 The new cylinder/valve combination with ASI bus technology and integrated AND gate enables fast, fully automated changeover of the needle configuration.

 A major challenge was the restriction limiting the overall width of the cylinder/valve combination to a maximum of 25 mm.
 After the initial discussions, Ulrich Beck and his team began to look for the slimmest components in Festo’s comprehensive range of products.
-They found what they were looking for in the compact short-stroke cylinder ADVC-16-15-I-P, which is distinguished by a rapid response to pressurization, high clamping forces relative to its size and minimum fitting space.
+They found what they were looking for in the compact short-stroke cylinder ADVC-16-15-I-P, which is distinguished by a rapid response to pressurisation, high clamping forces relative to its size and minimum fitting space.
 However, since the standard version was still too wide, they developed a new, even slimmer housing.
-To speed up the process, a rapid prototyping model was created alongside 3D designs for better visualization.
+To speed up the process, a rapid prototyping model was created alongside 3D designs for better visualisation.

 In 2012, the first prototypes of the bus-capable cylinder/valve combination arrived at Emil Stutznäcker and were successfully tested.
 Just a few months later, the first Mammut VMK Select with ASI technology and Festo cylinder/valve combination was presented as a world first at the Interzum 2013 industry trade fair.
 Now in its second generation, these innovative units from Festo enable the basic configuration of the sewing units in the VMK Select to be varied or upgraded in just a few steps.